-9.2.
-Gift
+10.2 Gift

-- 9.2.1.
-Personal gift to HCP is strictly prohibited. - 9.2.2.
-Membership fee of professional association is considered as a personal gift, therefore cannot be supported.
+- 10.2.1 Personal gift to HCP is strictly prohibited. - 10.2.2 Membership fee of professional association is considered as a personal gift, therefore cannot be supported.

-9.3.
-Seminar Kit
+10.3 Seminar Kit

-- 9.3.1.
-Seminar kit is a non-monetary item given to HCP limited to company organized events.
-A symposium slot in a third party event which is exclusively sponsored by one member company is considered as a company organized event.
+- 10.3.1 Seminar kit is a non-monetary item given to HCP limited to Member Company's organized events.
+A symposium slot in a third party event which is exclusively sponsored by one Member Company is considered as a company organized event.
 The aim of providing seminar kit is to allow the participant taking notes during a seminar session.
-Seminar kit cannot be provided in booth. - 9.3.2.
-Seminar kit can only be in the form of pens and/or notepads. - 9.3.3.
-Seminar kit for prescription pharmaceutical product can include Member Company's name but must not be product branded. - 9.3.4.
-The maximum value of seminar kit shall be IDR 50,000 per item and only the necessary quantity for the event.
+Seminar kit cannot be provided in booth. - 10.3.2 Seminar kit can only be provided in the form of pens and/or notepads during face-to-face company organized events. - 10.3.3 Seminar kit for prescription pharmaceutical product can include Member Company's name but must not be product branded. - 10.3.4 The maximum value of seminar kit shall be IDR 50,000 per item and only the necessary quantity for the event.

-9.4.
-Educational Items
+10.4 Educational Items